DEV-RoyGarza/DEV-RoyGarza/README.md

 I'm Roy, I blend Full-Stack Engineering with Cybersecurity.

-I generally curious about how thing's work, break, fix them and continue learning.
+I'm generally curious about how systems work, break, and how to maintain them while continuously learning.

 My main tech stack is HTML, CSS, JavaScript, and Python.